 These sandals aren’t just for hiking, they’re the perfect footwear for ANY adventure.
 I first used my pair when we tried the extreme activity called canyoneering in Alegria, Cebu where we had to jump off from 12-15 feet high rocks into the fast-flowing turquoise colored deep river.
 Sure, it’s not as stylish as those trendy leather sandals, but these durable sandals can survive the roughest wet or dry activity you’ll be doing during your travels for YEARS!
 My pair is from Tribu

 .
 Aside from the hiking sandals, Beep also has one of their beach sandals.
 Not sure which brand to get?
-Check out this sandal buyer’s guide
+See more reviews here

-If you’re doing activities like mountaineering or trail running that require closed shoes, invest in a good pair of hiking shoes or trail running shoes
+If you’re doing activities like mountaineering or trail running that require closed shoes, invest in a good pair of hiking shoes or trail running shoes, check out this review of trail running shoes from Runnerclick.com

 .
 Aside from the Tribu sandals, Beep and I both have Merrell shoes that we use for hikes.